 With a coffee, 3 quid.
 Keep the change, amilago.

-Fes is near but I don’t fancy doing battle with that.
+Fes is near but I don’t fancy doing battle there.
 Maybe somewhere on the outskirts?
 I pass a huge, flash Relais for Fes yuppies.
 Sod it, I’ve earned it.
-My rationale for roughing it (not that there’s always a choice) is that you can justify the odd splurge.
+My rationale for roughing it (not that there’s always a choice) is that you can justify the odd splurge later.
 Friendly folk, 300ds room-only, wifi’s out and telly controls indecipherable, but I cook up some room self-service.
 Fyi flavoured cous-cous is great travel food: just 200ml of boiling water then 3 mins stewing.
-Add some vachish and a tuna and you’re as good as fed.
+Add some laughing vachish and a tuna and you’re as good as fed.

 I get to TanMed at 4 but there’s no 5 o’clock.
 Next boat is 8pm, there’s no wifi, a squall blows the bike over and settles into rain.
 The 8pm departure drags on to 9.30.

-Leaving a port around midnight with the rain streaming down a bug-splattered visor and not knowing quite where you’re going is a recipe for riding into a ditch.
-But better this way coming back to familiar Costa del Sol than entering northern Morocco on the way out.
+Leaving a port around midnight with the rain streaming down a bug-splattered visor and not knowing quite where you’re going is a recipe for riding into a ditch, as I learned hard on my very first night in North Africa back in 1982.
+But better this way coming back to familiar Costa del Sol than heading out into northern Morocco.
 Thanks heavens for my Montana.
 After a few false starts, I rock up at a hotel, not an expansive golf resort with ornamental marble ponies.

-It’s late but matey is up and there is room at the inn.
+It’s late but the watchman is up and there is room at the inn.

 Next morning the WR is can’t be stopped: was it breakfast? is it the softer, more humid air, no wind.
 Repsol 95 octane?

 I drop the WR off at Fly and Ride’s Malaga warehouse…